Almost 50-car pileup crash on Kennedy Expressway injures 14; More than a dozen additional crashes reported

-The Chicago Fire Department was called to the scene at about 4:40 a.m.
-Officials then reported 54 vehicles were involved in the crash.
-Fourteen people, all adults, were transported to hospitals with injuries from the crash, fire officials said.
-Their conditions were not serious.

-Illinois State Police later said about 46 vehicles were involved in the incident.
+Fourteen people were transported to hospitals, and 45 others were evaluated at the scene, Chicago fire officials said.
+Crews made sure victims kept their distance, taking into consideration COVID-19 guidance.

+"Social distancing, obviously is our main concern, but we have another job to do as well as far as far as fires, accidents and other things we respond to every day," said John Giordano, a CFD deputy district chief.
+"Aside from the pandemic that's going on, we're still dealing with everyday incidents.
+This is one of them."

-Authorities shut down the expressway at North Avenue to clean up the crash, with at least a dozen IDOT vehicles towing away cars that were not drivable.
+Authorities shut down the expressway at North Avenue to clean up the crash, with at least a dozen Illinois Department of Transportation vehicles towing away cars that were not drivable.
 Authorities said the expressway was reopened at about 10 a.m.

 LIVE TRAFFIC: Check out conditions on our live traffic map

-The snow, mixed with falling temperatures, created a sheet of ice on the roads, and drivers had no idea.
+Snow, mixed with falling temperatures, created a sheet of ice on the roads.

+Many drivers reported untreated roads Wednesday morning, and crashes also occurred on the Stevenson and Edens.

+Illinois Department of Transportation officials said during the early morning hours, they had as many as 70 trucks out salting and de-icing.
+While there were some slick spots on bridges and ramps, IDOT officials said they believe speed was a factor in many of the spinouts and crashes, including the pileup on the Kennedy.

-"Overnight conditions deteriorated and we got some snow and icy conditions on the expressway; vehicles driving at high rates of speed caused the accident," said John Giordano, CFD deputy district chief for the First District.
+"Overnight conditions deteriorated and we got some snow and icy conditions on the expressway; vehicles driving at high rates of speed caused the accident," Giordano said.
 "We are not sure the vehicles that caused it, but it did cause an effect where vehicles couldn't stop behind them because of the high speeds that they were traveling and thus the amount of vehicles we have at this time."

 WATCH: Chicago Fire officials provide update on Kennedy Expressway crash